gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 ![Running the site, the basepath is now `/events`](./images/building-a-theme-changed-basepath.png)

 The events listing page will now be accessible at [http://localhost:8000/events](http://localhost:8000/events).
-Hitting [the root path](http://localhost:8000/) will now return a 404.
+Hitting [the root path](http://localhost:8000/) will return a 404.

 ## Make themes extendable with gatsby-plugin-theme-ui